Bin4ry/deejayeye-modder/Readme.md

 ...for Windows users:

 1.)
-Please copy 'sign.jar' into 'tools' folder, you can get it here: https://github.com/appium/sign/raw/master/dist/sign.jar
+Please copy 'sign.jar' into 'tools' folder, check above for link

 2.)
-Please copy apktool to 'tools' and rename it 'apktool.jar', you can get it here: https://bitbucket.org/iBotPeaches/apktool/downloads/apktool_2.2.3.jar
+Please copy apktool to 'tools' and rename it 'apktool.jar', check above for link

 3.)
 Please install gnuwin32 and copy 'patch.exe' into 'tools' folder, you can get it here: https://downloads.sourceforge.net/project/gnuwin32/patch/2.5.9-7/patch-2.5.9-7-setup.exe